-The Court cited that the Thai PBS has carried out their duty in good faith, covering the issues of natural resources and environment which affected
+The Court cited that the Thai PBS has carried out its duty in good faith, covering the issues of natural resources and the environment which affected

-the quality of lives of the people, therefore, a matter of public interest.
-In addition, the reporters conducted their investigation based on findings from several government agencies that conducted environmental tests in the mining and surrounding areas and found that there are heavy metal contaminations in local river, underground water, and soil.
-Although the news clips may have caused public to understand that the gold mining operation is related to environmental impacts but it was a legitimate criticism based on fact and made in fair comment which shall not be deem guilty of criminal defamation.
+the quality of lives of the people and, therefore, a matter of public interest.
+In addition, the reporters conducted their investigation based on findings from several government agencies that conducted environmental tests in the mining and surrounding areas and found that there are heavy metal contaminations in local rivers, underground water, and soil.
+Although the news clips may have caused the public to understand that the gold mining operation is related to environmental impacts it was a legitimate criticism based on fact and made in a fair comment which shall not be deemed guilty of criminal defamation.

 Press freedom advocates call on Thailand to protect Thai PBS and journalists from unwarranted prosecution